I am southern born and Macon, Georgia is where I call home.

 I moved out west in 2010 to live and work on a large cattle ranch with my Wyoming born beau, Patrick.
-A few years later, we moved to our own, much smaller property and we run several cows on lusicous hay meadows with the peaceful Laramie River running through.
+A few years later, we moved to our own, much smaller property and we ran several cows on lusicous hay meadows with the peaceful Laramie River running through.

 I grew up playing dress-up, riding my bike with my big brother and friends, chasing lightning bugs, and always loving art.

-Wyoming has now become my canvas for capturing your moments.
+Georgia is once again my canvas for capturing your moments.

 Your love for life.